 Historically, Le Creuset has been known for its enameled Dutch ovens, as well as its braisers, saucepans, and skillets.
 But when it comes to building a collection, it all depends on what you like to cook and how you like to cook.
 We have you covered.

 For the master cook:

-“Our 15 ½ QT Goose Pot is the largest Dutch oven we manufacture, and it’s a showstopper for a big dinner party meal,” says Copenhaver.
-“Also, Pate Terrine.”
-The brand’s braisers also prove to be a popular choice amongst seasoned chefs.
+The 15 ½-quart Goose Pot is the largest Dutch oven the company manufactures, and it’s a showstopper for a big dinner party meal.

-For Marden, the 3 ¾ QT Braiser, in particular, is the most versatile option.
+For Marden, the 3.5-quart Braiser in particular is the most versatile option.
 “I would say I cook about 90 percent of all my dinners at home in this pan,” she says.
-“It’s wide enough, and has enough surface area that you can use it for sautéing vegetables or searing meat, but it’s also deep enough that you can making saucey dishes or stews in it.”
+“It is wide enough and has enough surface area that you can use it for sautéing vegetables or searing meat, but it’s also deep enough that you can make saucy dishes or stews in it.”

 For the baking fiend:

 The 3 ½-quart Braiser (often called a “do everything” pot in France) or 11-inch Nonstick Fry Pan are two good places to start.
 And, of course, you can’t go wrong with the classic round and oval Dutch ovens.